-My name is Aundreaha McAuley, and I am a graduate student at City University of Seattle pursuing a Master’s in Clinical Mental Health Counseling.
+My name is Aundreaha McAuley, (Pronounced On-Dray-uh) and I am a graduate student at City University of Seattle pursuing a Master’s in Clinical Mental Health Counseling.

 I entered this field with a deep desire to become the person I needed in my darkest moments.